 - The 60-day stretch: Using garden fabrics in both spring and fall can add two months to your harvest season.
 Use them in the spring as described above, but plan to use a heavier fabric in the fall, such as GardenQuilt, to retain soil heat and prevent frost from damaging the foliage.

 Choosing the right plant varieties can make a significant difference too, because some varieties are more suited to early- or late-season production.
 There are some varieties of broccoli, for instance, that thrive in cold spring soils, but go to seed quickly once warm weather arrives.
 There are other varieties that will tolerate heat, and still others that thrive in the low-light conditions and cold temperatures of late fall.

-A stretch of three to four months: In many parts of the country, cold frames and greenhouses can extend your harvest almost year-round.
+- A stretch of three to four months: In many parts of the country, protection tents and greenhouses can extend your harvest almost year-round.
 Managing a protected growing environment in the face of widely fluctuating weather extremes is actually easier than you might imagine.
 The rewards — salad greens in February and tomatoes right through Thanksgiving — far outweigh the investment.